treeverse/lakeFS/docs/reference/cli.md

 ```
   -h, --help                help for cherry-pick
-  -m, --parent-number int   the parent number (starting from 1) of the mainline.
+  -m, --parent-number int   the parent number (starting from 1) of the cherry-picked commit.
 The cherry-pick will apply the change relative to the specified parent.
 ```